-Copying is the process of creating copies of a blueprint original to use for manufacturing in dangerous locations without risking the blueprint original or using the copies for Invention of Tech II Blueprint Copies.
+Copying is the process of creating copies of a blueprint original to use for manufacturing in dangerous locations without risking the blueprint original.
+Copies can also be used for Invention of Tech II Blueprint Copies.
 A blueprint copy will have the same Material and Time Efficiency as the original at the time of copy.
 Further research on the original after a copy has been made will not affect the copy.

 Copy Job Requirements